 The analyses focus on how beaked and pilot whales respond to MFAS exposure, in terms of: (a) potential avoidance behavior; (b) potential changes in behavioral state; and (c) potential changes in social behavior.
 Analyses are transitioning and applying methods developed in other BRS studies and the earlier MOCHA and ongoing DOUBLE MOCHA projects.
 Short- and longer-term consequences of disturbance are being evaluated separately using established analytical methods for short- and medium-term tags.
 However, the multi-scale nature of this study offers a unique opportunity to explore how these methods may complement one another and how high-resolution, short-term response data may inform methods used for longer-term monitoring.

-Three field seasons, each with spring and summer sessions, of this multi-year project have been completed in 2017, 2018, and 2019.
+Four field seasons, spring through summer, of this multi-year project have been completed from 2017-2020.
 A total of 44 tags of both types have been deployed on Cuvier’s beaked whales and 45 total tags have been deployed on pilot whales.
 Fourteen CEEs have been conducted, three of which involved operational US Navy vessels with 53-C MFAS sources (USS MACFAUL, USS NITZE, USS RAMAGE), nine involved simulated MFAS sources, and two of which were no-sonar control CEEs.
 These 14 CEEs have resulted in a total of 62 unique tagged animal exposure events for the highest priority Cuvier’s beaked whales and 60 unique events for pilot whales.

 The analysis of this large data set is complex, extensive, and ongoing.
 Existing analytical approaches are being applied to these data, with novel integration on different time/space scales.
 In addition, a new paradigm of spatial analysis has been developed to address errors associated with position estimates from the satellite tags and consequent implications for modeling received noise during CEEs.
 We are currently analyzing potential responses using several methods to investigate subtler potential responses, to the extent possible given the resolution of available data.
 Additional data involving operational sources are required to complete the planned analyses of spatial and temporal factors (such as range-received level interactions).